eclipse-theia/theia-cloud/terraform/test-configurations/0_minikube-keycloak-setup/README.md

 1. **No Deprecated Dependencies**: Uses official Keycloak Operator instead of Bitnami chart
 2. **Modular**: Keycloak setup is independent of other components
-3. **Self-Contained**: All cert-manager setup included in keycloak-setup module
+3. **Self-Contained**: All cert-manager setup included in cluster-prerequisites module
 4. **Production-Ready**: Same pattern can be used for production deployments
 5. **Easier to Update**: Module can be updated independently